kai824/tp/docs/DeveloperGuide.md

 If there are multiple attributes given to the filter command, each attribute will go through the same process as above.
 Specifically, the command

 1. first autocorrects all the attributes,
-2. followed by the creation of predicate with the corrected attributes, and
+1. followed by the creation and application of predicate with the corrected attributes, and
-3. obtains warning messages for the entire attribute name/values.
+1. obtains warning messages for the entire attribute name/values.

 Please also note that, in the actual implementation, the command repeats the autocorrection process during the acquisition of warning messages.
 This is for the sake of simplicity of code.